speedie-de/dwm/README.md

   - Add export RUNLAUNCHER=<runlauncher> to your .<shell>rc

 Run launchers must support dmenu arguments because otherwise scripts are going to be incompatible.
+It must also support the additional '-g' argument that the dmenu grid patch provides unless you modify the scripts bundled.
 Keep in mind that if you use a different run launcher, it may not support Pywal/.Xresources.